johnnolan/wild-magic-surge-5e/README.md

 This module provide various bits of functionality to help automate the `Wild Magic Surge` feat.

+## Prerequisites

+Ensure your Player Character has the `Wild Magic Surge` feat added to the character sheet.
+It will not run on any characters that do not have this set.

+When they cast a spell at Level 1 or higher it will trigger the check for a surge based on your options selected from the settings.
+All options are explained below.

 ## Features

 - Prompt to roll on a 1st level or higher spell slot used with the `Wild Magic Surge` feat